Introduction

 How to pay your Council Tax

-The payments you need to make will be detailed at the foot of your bill.
+The payments you need to make will be detailed at the bottom of your bill.
 Where you pay by direct debit you need to take no further action and the payments will be taken directly from your bank or building society account on the dates shown.
 You can find out more on our Pay your Council Tax page.

 How we can lower your bill